HRISTO BOYTCHEV

 1996 - An author and a host in his own TV show

 1997 - Awarded the British Council International Playwriting Awards for Best Play in the Intentional Playwriting Competition for the play "The Colonel Bird".
 The play was selected from a pool of 400 plays from all over the world.
 The prize was bestowed on him in the Royal National Theatre in London by Harold Pinter.
-As of now the play has been staged more than 30 times in 25 countries worldwide.
+As of now the play has been staged more than 100 times in more then 30 countries worldwide

 1999 - Awarded the prestigious Italian theatre award Premio "Enrico Maria Salerno" per la drammaturgia Europea, 5 Edizione